lum-ai/odinson/docs/testing.md

 - Your test file should have a unique name and start with `Test` followed by the rest of the name camel cased.
 - Follow the scalatest documentation when writing tests: https://www.scalatest.org/.
 - Aim to test a single function for in each test.
-- Be mindiful when naming tests and only use `it` when necessary.
+- Be mindful when naming tests and only use `it` when necessary.
 - Every test suite should extend `ai.lum.odinson.BaseSpec`.

 # Code coverage